linuxliste/OSF/README.md

 # 4.Flash the firmware

-To flash, you can follow the instructions from here: https://ebikestuff.eu/en/content/18-tsdz8-firmware-update-using-j-link-jlink-v9-programming-kit
+To flash, you can follow the instructions from here to know how to use Jlink: https://ebikestuff.eu/en/content/18-tsdz8-firmware-update-using-j-link-jlink-v9-programming-kit

 The HEX file to upload is the one you downloaded from this github site at step 1.